ynnynnX/icp-simple-site/README.md

-# ICP Simple Site Frontend Boilerplate
+a# ICP Simple Site Frontend Boilerplate

 This template gives you everything you need to build a full-stack Web3 application on the [Internet Computer](https://internetcomputer.org/).
 It includes a frontend built with Vite and React, and a backend written in JS/TS (Azle).